ltspicer/GALAXIS.electronic/README.md

 PS:
 The exe is for Windows users without install Python.
-Start with double-click on starter.bat
+Start with double-click on starter.bat.

 I found that Windows doesn't need the starter.
 Just click galaxy.exe!

 Home of this game: https://www.ltspiceusers.ch/threads/galaxis-electronic-1980-von-ravensburger-python3-spiel.989/#post-2643